 Implement wifi.
 Wifi is the cornerstone of smart cities and as mentioned above, today’s consumers demand it.

 Deploy internet-connected sensors to monitor parking availability or bus routes.

 Study the data you’ve collected and use it to create apps to address the greatest transportation needs in your city.
 Connect an app to parking space sensors.
 Allow in-app payments for parking spaces and tickets.

 To get it right with smart city parking means focusing on the citizens, Taylor says.
 Creating a space that people are happy to visit “makes the city run more efficiently, more effectively”.

 The future of parking

-We chatted with a lot of parking professionals at IPI 2017, and almost every one of them mentioned rideshare apps and automated vehicles as two technologies that will soon change the face of parking.
+We chatted with a lot of parking professionals at IPI 2017, and almost every one of them mentioned rideshare apps and automated vehicles as two technologies that will soon change the face of parking and smart city traffic management.
 Most people were quick to clarify, though, that the rise of automated vehicles doesn’t mean parking is disappearing, or even dwindling — in fact, quite the opposite (automated vehicles have to park somewhere, too).

-One new wave of parking technology that helps cities make the best use of their space — and could help store all those automated vehicles — is the automated garage.
-Tim Taylor chatted with two representatives, Oscar Delgado and Paul Aravalo, from West Hollywood where the city has made a huge investment in developing automated parking garages.
-(In automated parking garages, the driver exits the car, uses a kiosk to activate the storage process, and the garage’s automated mechanisms take it from there.)
+One new wave of parking technology that helps cities make the best use of their space — and could help store all those automated vehicles — is the automated parking garage.
+Tim Taylor chatted with two representatives, Oscar Delgado and Paul Aravalo, from West Hollywood where the city has made a huge investment in developing them.
+(In an automated parking garage, the driver exits the car, uses a kiosk to activate the storage process, and the garage’s automated mechanisms take it from there.)